StructuralNeurobiologyLab/SyConn/docs/doc.md

 * SyConn is based on the packages [elektronn3](https://github.com/ELEKTRONN/elektronn3) and [knossos-utils](https://github.com/knossos-project/knossos_utils)
 * [KNOSSOS](http://knossostool.org/) is used for visualization and annotation of 3D EM data sets.

-1. We recommend installing Anaconda and setting up a python environment:
+1.We recommend installing Anaconda and setting up a python environment:

 ```
 conda create -n pysy python=3.6 anaconda
 conda activate pysy
 ```

-2. a) Either git clone and install syconn with all prerequisites:
+2.a) Either git clone and install syconn with all prerequisites:

 ```
 git clone https://github.com/StructuralNeurobiologyLab/SyConn.git
 cd SyConn
 sh install.sh
 ```

-2. b) Or alternatively run these commands to install them manually:
+2.b) Or alternatively run these commands to install them manually:

 ```
 conda install cmake
 conda install vigra -c conda-forge